Bayesian Algorithmic Mechanism Design: Model and Definitions

 \section{Model and Definitions}

-\paragraph*{Algorithms.} We consider algorithms for binary single-parameter agent settings.
+\paragraph*{Algorithms} We consider algorithms for binary single-pa\-ram\-e\-ter agent settings.
 An algorithm in such a setting must select a set of agents to serve.
 This {\em allocation} is denoted by $\allocs = (\alloci[1],\ldots,\alloci[n])$ where $\alloci$ is an indicator for whether or not agent $i$ is served.
 Agent $i$ has {\em valuation} $\vali$ for being served.
-The vector $\vals = (\vali[1],\ldots,\vali[n])$ of valuations is the {\em valuation profile}.
-The seller may have some cost function $\cost(\cdot)$ over allocations that represents the cost of serving the allocated set.
-A special case are zero-infinity cost functions where the set of allocations with zero cost are {\em feasible} and those with infinite cost are {\em infeasible}.
+Without loss for non-negative bounded-support distributions, we will assume $\vali \in [0,1]$.\footnote{The bounded support assumption is unnecessary except for our results using sampling, where we believe it is realistic.} The vector $\vals = (\vali[1],\ldots,\vali[n])$ of valuations is the {\em valuation profile}.

-The objective we consider is {\em social welfare maximization}, i.e., to find the allocation $\allocs$ to maximize $\sum_i \vali \alloci - \cost(\allocs)$.
-We refer to this as the {\em general costs setting} and it includes, for example, Steiner tree problems.
-We refer to the special case where the cost function is zero or infinite as the {\em general feasibility setting}.
-General feasibility problems include scheduling and public good problems.
-An important subclass are {\em downward-closed (feasibility) settings} where any subset of a feasible set is feasible.
-Downward closed settings include single-minded combinatorial auctions and knapsack problems.
-For any setting, $\OPT(\vals)$ will denote the maximum social welfare.
+In the {\em general costs setting}, the seller may have some cost function $\cost(\cdot)$ over allocations representing the cost of serving the allocated set (e.g., Steiner tree problems \cite{FPS-00}).
+The {\em general feasibility setting} is the special case where costs are zero (feasible) or infinity (infeasible).
+These include scheduling and public good problems.
+An important subclass are {\em downward-closed settings} where any subset of a feasible set is feasible.
+Downward closed settings include single-minded combinatorial auctions~\cite{LOS-99} and knapsack auctions~\cite{AH-06}.